Tewodross Melchishua Williams, Associate Professor & Program Coordinator, VCDMA

 He received a Fulbright-Hays Seminars Abroad Fellowship that allowed him to travel to Senegal and Morocco.
 He also has participated in research projects with high school students in Israel.
 Most recently he was part of a study abroad experience and visit to Ethiopia with students and faculty in the School of Business at Bowie State University, to focus on African and African American business, trade and investment opportunities.

 Tewodross has received numerous awards and recognition for his work in video and animation such as The SONY Innovator's Award in Animation; Sony Corporation, New York, NY, First Place for Animation from The Maafa Film & Video Festival, Brooklyn, NY, The Paul Robeson Award in Film and Video, Newark Museum of Art, Newark, NJ, The Annual Rosebud Independent Film & Video Competition, Washington, DC, The National Black Programming Consortium's Prized Pieces, Columbus, OH.
 Most recently, his films were screened at The DC Black Film Festival, Urban Media Makers Film Festival, African World Film Festival, Heritage Film Festival and the Iconaclast Film Review.

-Recently, he curated the hip-hop based exhibition, M3: MCs, Mics and Metaphors, which was exhibited at Flashpoint and Busboys and Poets in Washington, DC.
+He has also curated the hip-hop based exhibition, M3: MCs, Mics and Metaphors, which was exhibited at Flashpoint and Busboys and Poets in Washington, DC.
 He has served as a creative consultant on various film/video, design and animation productions, and mentors younger animators and filmmakers.
 He was the illustrator for children's book written by Dr. Winmilawe Shango's Son.